Larster05/netbox-sitemap/CONTRIBUTING.md

 ### Write Documentation

-NetBox Sitemap could always use more documentation, whether as part of the official NetBox Sitemap docs, in docstrings, or even on the web in blog posts, articles, and such.
+NetBox Sitemap Plugin could always use more documentation, whether as part of the official NetBox Sitemap Plugin docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback